ItsAsbreuk/itsa-gallery/src/gallery-itsaeditmodel/README.md

 ##Custom buttons
 The plugin can create form-elements of all Model's-attributes.
-It also can create the next UI-buttons: <i>button, add, submit, save, cancel, destroy</i>.
+It also can create the next UI-buttons: <i>button, add, submit, save, destroy, stopedit</i>.
 In order to do so, you must declare 2 attributes:

 * <b>'template'</b> where the Model's-attributes can be between brackets (it uses Y.Lang.sub() for this), or conform the Y.Template.Micro-format.
 Also the UI-buttons -which are not part of the model- can be declared between brackets: just make sure you use a unique name: '{firstname} {lastname} {send}'.
 * <b>'editmodelConfigAttrs'</b> this is the configuration by which the plugin determines what type must be used for all specified properties within 'template'